rinkle26/webscrapercs/README.md

     3. Open PGAdmin III.
 Create a new database named webscrapercs

     4. Right click on the newly created database and choose restore.
 PGAdmin III will ask you to select a file.
-Select webscraperbackup.cs from the newly created folder.
+Select webscrapercs.backup from the newly created folder.
 Click restore.

     5. You should be able to see 11 new tables added to the database